Execution

 validate_jobs(ctx, param, value)[source]

-Validate job count and store the effective value in context metadata.
+Validate the resolved job count and store it in context metadata.

 Return type: